system-zero/system-zero/src/data/semantics/Language.md

   # Note that this interface is weak, and it is only used to develop instant
   # logic, like the statement expressions in C11 (though with arguments) and
-  # so it neither captures up values nor it can be stored for reuse.
+  # so it neither captures up values nor it can be stored for reuse, and the
+  # worst of all probably `lambda' is misleading (though we want to implement
+  # them properly someday).

   # Statements and loops: